acid-gbl/openxlsx/README.md

-# openxlsx
+# results
-Useful codes for automatically writing excels.
+Useful codes for automatically analysing and writing results into excels.